NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-STU3/backup/guides/Access-Record-Structured-Template--for-Ben-Mills-Perkins/Home/FHIR-Assets/All-Assets/Profiles/Allergies/Allergies-Guidance.page.md

 It is also recognised that there will be interim challenges in mapping existing allergy and intolerance record structures to the `AllergyIntolerance` resource.
 In some systems, allergy and intolerance information may be a post-coordinated triple of allergy code, reaction/manifestation code and causative agent code.
 In other systems, a single pre-coordinated code serves to describe the allergy/intolerance concept and the causative agent.
 In the former case, the `AllergyIntolerance` resource may not fully support the three coded concepts and in the latter case, there is currently no distinct identification of causative agent and reaction/manifestation.

 ## Entries of allergy concepts as 'non-allergies' in source systems
 Participating systems have a variety of record types/structures that explicitly represent allergy and intolerance structures within the patient record.
 These structures are explicitly selected by users to record allergy and intolerance information in the record or may be automatically triggered by attempts to enter allergy codes/concepts into the patient record.
 As these structures readily identify the presence of allergy/intolerance concepts in the record, they are readily identifiable and mappable to the `AllergyIntolerance` request when processing FHIR requests.

 It is also possible in some cases to bypass these data entry features and enter allergy codes/concepts as ordinary coded record entries in the patient record.
 Such entries may appear in the source system as ordinary journal entries and may not appear as allergies/intolerances in patient summaries or allergy/intolerance lists in provider systems.

-*If it is possible on the provider system to record allergy concepts as non-allergies in the patient record then the system **MUST** express these record entries as FHIR AllergyIntolerance resources when queried.*
+*If it is possible on the provider system to record allergy concepts as non-allergies in the patient record, then the system **MUST** express these record entries as FHIR AllergyIntolerance resources when queried.*

 ## Allergy/intolerance interoperability and clinical safety
 It is recognised that allergy/intolerance information may not be fully interoperable between participating systems.
 Where allergy/intolerance information is not fully understood by a receiving system then it is the responsibility of the receiver to mitigate any risks arising and make related workflows as safe as possible.